Haard-Shah/ROS_Workshops/README.md

 5. 9g Serve (Any othe servo is fine as well but please double check the raspberry pi can handle the load)

+### Workshop files
+Files for workshop 2 can be found in the workshop 2 folder.
+You will need the GPIOzero library for the raspberry pi to test the Servo.
+`sudo apt update`
+`sudo apt install python3-gpiozero`

+or you can directally install it using python3 pip utility on command line using the following:
+`sudo pip3 install gpiozero`

 -------

 ## Workshop 1